NepalCoin/rupeetether/README.md

-# rupee tether or INR tether or INRt
+I've Forked the rupeetether, a genius Indian Dev created this ages ago and made it open source.
-Indian rupee(INR) but Ethereum ERC20 version.
+Nepalese Rupee but Ethereum ERC20 version.

 We’ve combined the best of both worlds
-Get the joint benefits of open blockchain technology and traditional currency
+Get the joint benefits of open blockchain technology and traditional currency.

-Contact a@quardz.com for more info.